readytogroove/readytogroove.github.io/_posts/newsletter/2016-01-11-what-is-natural-birth-control.md

 ### 2. highly effective ###

 You&rsquo;re probably used to hearing about how ineffective natural birth control is.
 We&rsquo;ve already discussed the rhythm method, so hopefully now you have a better idea about why that myth exists.
 Natural birth control is actually HIGHLY effective.
 Like, on the same level as the birth control pill.
 That&rsquo;s pretty wild considering that most people think natural birth control = no birth control.
-If someone ever makes you feel guilty about using natural birth control, drop a serious truth bomb on them in the form of this <a class="text-link" target="_blank" href="http://humrep.oxfordjournals.org/content/22/5/1310.full">kickass scientific study</a>.
+If someone ever makes you feel guilty about using natural birth control, drop a serious truth bomb on them in the form of this <a class="text-link" href="http://humrep.oxfordjournals.org/content/22/5/1310.full">kickass scientific study</a>.

 ### 3. empowering ###